petk/php-build-system/docs/cmake.md

 The build phase involves transforming project C/C++ source files into libraries and executables.
 During this phase, the project undergoes compilation and assembly, preparing it for execution.
-The `--parallel` option enables concurrent build processes for faster compilation.
+The `--parallel` option (or short `-j`) enables concurrent build processes for faster compilation.

 ```sh
 # Build the project from the specified build directory